A checklist for your business in the new year

 - Back up your data.
 This is a good thing for everyone to do, regardless of the time of year.
 Back up the information on your cell phone, your computer, your business systems, etc.

 - Review access to all of your systems.
 It won’t take more than five minutes – review your commonly used systems or work software, like Quickbooks, and make sure nobody has access that shouldn’t have access.

 - Think through the next 12 months.
 Is there anything you should give your accountant or lawyer a heads-up on in advance?

 - Set goals.
 Everyone is thinking about exercising more, spending less and losing weight, but it is important to review KPIs and set goals for businesses, too!

 - Pat yourself on the back.
-Congratulations on getting through 2017!
-Here’s to making 2018 even better!
+Congratulations on getting through last year!
+Here’s to making the new one even better!